sumitsaxena-git/enterprise-data-quality-framework/README.md

 Data quality is one of the most critical aspects of any **Analytics, Reporting, Data Engineering, or AI/ML project**.
 Before building dashboards, training models, or sharing insights, organizations must ensure that their data is accurate, complete, consistent, and reliable.

 This repository provides a hands-on framework for validating data quality using industry-standard checks implemented in both SQL and PySpark.
+Integrate these checks into ETL/ELT pipelines using Airflow, dbt, Databricks, Snowflake, Azure Data Factory, or your preferred orchestration tool.

 ### What You'll Learn